Quality Improvement Collaboratives

 The Commission worked with Columbia Memorial Hospital and their local extended care facilities to establish a regional, cross-setting team that fostered best practices and effective communications, resulting in better control of multidrug-resistant organisms (MDRO).
 The Collaborative ran through late spring of 2013, with goals including reducing suffering caused by MDRO infections, improving resident satisfaction by reducing spread of infection while maintaining quality of life, ensuring effective communication between acute and long-term care facilities, and improving ability to quickly and safely place residents in the region.
 Funded by the U.S. Department of Health and Human Services, the grant served Washington, Oregon, Idaho, and Alaska, and is currently being integrated with the Oregon Regional MDRO Prevention Collaboratives (see top Collaboratives summary).

-The Commission recruited several renal dialysis centers to come together for seven months (December 2011 to July 2012) to focus on prevention of blood stream infections (BSIs), using tools successfully implemented by the CDC’s own Dialysis BSI Prevention Collaborative.
+The Commission recruited several renal dialysis centers to come together for seven months to focus on prevention of blood stream infections (BSIs), using tools successfully implemented by the CDC’s own Dialysis BSI Prevention Collaborative.
 The Dialysis Collaborative participants included: Hillsboro Dialysis Center, Providence Portland Medical Center, PNRS Rose Quarter, Qualicenters Albany, Ray Yasui Dialysis Center at Hood River Memorial Hospital, Sherwood Dialysis Center, Tillamook Dialysis Center.